 It would be like if a bank increased the interest rate on your account from 2% to 5% but paid the 3% difference out of the amount you deposited – reducing your initial deposit from $100 to $97.

-As you can see, dividend harvesting returns are made-up from capital you invested in the first place.
+As you can see, dividend harvesting returns are made up by the capital you invested in the first place.

 Are there other income focused ETFs?